 A proud history

-Norfolk has a long and strong relationship with the Armed Forces, with at Marham, Swanton Morley and Norwich.
+Norfolk has a long and strong relationship with the Armed Forces, reflected today in the bases at Marham and Swanton Morley and a large training area near Thetford.
 A significant number of serving Regular and Reserve personnel, veterans and their families live in our county and the units in which they serve are an integral part of who we are as a county.

 Norfolk’s connection to today’s Royal Navy is through HMS Dauntless, a new Type 45 destroyer with a ship’s company of 190.
 She is affiliated to Norfolk and visited Great Yarmouth in 2013.
 She keeps in regular touch with Nelson’s county and is one of the most modern warships in the Royal Navy.